kristofferwaagen/Fitgen/README.md

 1. Clone the repository.
 2. Install the required dependencies.
-3. Run the training script to train the model.
-4. Use the GUI to upload images of clothing items, remove backgrounds, categorize them, and randomize outfits.
+3. Use the GUI to upload images of clothing items, remove backgrounds, categorize them, and randomize outfits.

 ## Installation